ryan-mcclue/unsw/gens4015/the-forever-war-notes.md

 <!-- SPDX-License-Identifier: zlib-acknowledgement -->

+1. Disruption of nature:
+Although the seeming wonders of space travel, to deal with the difficulties of space travel and dangers on other planets, resort to harmful substances, e.g. weed and cigaretes rampant.
+Also human enhancements like enhanced weight bearing suits, automatic guns further the disconnect with our natural self.
+Extreme pychological manipulation to evoke hatred for the Taurans and to overcome our humanity to achieve particular tasks (good things get better, bad things get worse)
+Furthermore, the 'military law' to have sex with different people every night loses the emotional bonds of being human, and such 'human' sensations are seen as necessities and just physical releases
+Effects of mind conditioning with widespread gays and lesbians.
+Convenience over love Unceremonious 'want to sack tonight?'
+Found optimal build/ethinicity type for most humans: polynesian.
+Eugenics council to control virtually every aspect of ones life.
+ALSC machine to indoctrinate memories that cannot be forgotten.
+The same immoral principles have more 'civilised' ways of being inflicted
+No natural births.
+Conscription for all.
+Young years spent in an institute 'creche'.
+Certain 'normal' traits considered sociopathic

+2. man's hubris:
+Quick to pass judgement on Taurans knowing what they are capable of Although no understanding, the development of interstellar travel has made more fearful of prospective threats, e.g. taurans with a returned drone attack
+Lack of empathy/desensitised with knowledge of such destruction and frequent death (the idea of dying in training is just commonplace).
+First instinct to kill animals, capital punishment (no patience), destroy buildings (even inanimate objects are subject to this ideology)
+UN organises everythin; intense globalisation. this utmost control can stifle individualism; they control employment and dictate how you live your life (everything short of a dictatorship). censor media, seriously not even subtle distorted and fake news Deception saying you could choose your assignment but no garuntee how long you'd have that, i.e. reassigned immediately UN conditioning people to not want to live in large houses but small places.
+UN charging insane $5000 tax on $100 letter from Luna to Earth to discourage contact.
+Medical priority levels of who is deemed suitable for medical treatment.
+No empathy from nurses.
+No empathy from crematorium.
+No care for individuals, separating people to different time dilations in order to further reinforce staying in the army

+3. emotional isolation:
+time dilation causing alienation (called queer) humans only required where technology won't work loss of enjoyments, care-free living, everything is duty after not admitting to cowardice: 'surely he had nothing so primitive and unmilitary as a will to live' Mind conditioning makes you doubtful if your own thoughts are genuine, particularly in times of distress, (amputation realisation)

 ## Private Mandella
 Youthful cyninism/ignorance (questioning what is the point) Collapsar is worm hole.
 High IQ individuals protect planets around collapsars, i.e. portal planets